ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Removed moot paragraph about the benefits of group name patterns.

 * Renamed 'group_title' as 'group_description'.

+* Added a second example of FETCH to the group-collection resource.

 * Editorial fixes and improvements.